 Clinton: Salmon farm workers can gain a National Certificate in Aquaculture by completing unit standards while working.
 Dive training is also done on the job.
 Shift workers typically start on $29,000 and move into other aquaculture jobs like marine farm management or supervisory roles later.
 The marine farming sector is worth around $250 million a year, with over 1,000 farms throughout New Zealand.

-Managers or supervisors working on boats need to have a skippers restricted limits certificate (Maritime New Zealand's license to operate as a captain/skipper).
+Managers or supervisors working on boats need to have a skipper restricted limits (SRL) certificate (Maritime New Zealand's licence to operate as a captain/skipper).

 A diving qualification may also be required on some farms.

-- Maritime New Zealand website - information about the skippers restricted limits certificate
+- Maritime New Zealand website - information about the skipper restricted limits certificate

-- NZQA website - information about National Certificates in aquaculture
+- NZQA website - information about the National Certificate in Aquaculture

 - Worksafe New Zealand website - information on occupational diving

 There are no specific secondary education requirements to become an aquaculture farmer.
-However, NCEA Level 1 English and maths may be useful.
+However, biology, English and maths may be useful.